 Registering a concern

 If you are concerned that a child is at risk or has been harmed, or are concerned about the behaviour of someone towards children, please contact the Designated Safeguarding Lead at the school where the child attends.
-If you concern is regarding an Executive Headteacher, Headteacher or member of our central team, please contact the Trust's Chair.
+If you concern is regarding an Headteacher, the CEO or a member of our central team, please contact the Trust's Chair.

 The Trust is deeply committed to the physical and emotional safety and wellbeing of our pupils.

 In September 2019, the DfE published the latest version of 'Keeping Children Safe in Education - statutory guidance for schools and colleges'.
 This statutory guidance document contains information on what schools, including academies, should do and sets out the legal duties contained in the Children Act, which they must comply with.

 These legal requirements and the values and principles that underpin The Good Shepherd Trust, mean that it is essential that The Trust ensures not only compliance at the local level in individual schools, but also takes the strategic responsibility to ensure that safeguarding practice is of high quality.